-Everything you always wanted to know about sex in Ireland, but were afraid to ask?
-Well, Woody might have made this claim, but as I'll exclude some of his themes (like inter-species relationships), let us just stick with "The Most Important Things a Tourist Might Want to Know About Sex in Ireland".
-A short guide as to what is legal, what should be considered, and where you are entering really murky territory.
+Everything you always wanted to know about sex in Ireland but were afraid to ask?
+Well, Woody might have made this claim, but we'll exclude some of his themes (like inter-species relationships), so let us just stick with "The Most Important Things a Tourist Might Want to Know About Sex in Ireland".
+Here's a short guide to what is legal, what should be considered, and where you are entering really murky territory.

 One word of advance warning - this article is written with an adult audience in mind, will touch only upon the main points of law as they apply to adults, and will use language that might be too explicit for the more puritan readers.
 You have been warned.

-But now on to the main theme, sex in Ireland.
 This is not a handy guide how to get some, but just a series of guidelines on how to stay safe (in legal and other terms).
-Because, let's be honest, sexual activity may be part of a vacation.
-Especially for the solo traveller.
+Because let's be honest, sexual activity may be part of a vacation.
+Especially for the solo traveler.
 But sometimes it is better to stop and think before you get your kit off ...

-- In the Republic of Ireland, it is a criminal offence to engage (or even attempt to engage) in a sexual act with a minor under 17 years.
+- In the Republic of Ireland, it is a criminal offense to engage (or even attempt to engage) in a sexual act with a minor under 17 years.

 - In Northern Ireland, the age of consent is lower, the UK-wide minimum age of 16 was adopted.

-And also keep in mind that it is not valid a defence (even if proven beyond doubt) that the minor consented to the sexual act.
+And also keep in mind that it is not valid a defense (even if proven beyond doubt) that the minor consented to the sexual act.

 The important bit - if a prospective sexual partner may appear to be below 17 (in the Republic, 16 in Northern Ireland), just walk away.
 We all know that gauging the age of teenagers may be hard at times, so better err on the side of caution before you get prosecuted for what is commonly called "statutory rape".